Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Introduction and main results

-Then coexistence of types is impossible; that is, if $M_{0}\in[0,\infty)^2$, then $Z_1Z_2=0$ almost surely. \end{theorem} \begin{remark}\rm\begin{enumerate}[(i)] \item Note that in the case where $a=a^T$, condition \equ{E1.10.1} implies irreducibility of $a$.
-Furthermore, if $a=a^T$ is recurrent and irreducible, due to the strong Markov property, \equ{E1.10.1} is equivalent to \equ{E1.10}. \item Assume that $S$ is an Abelian group and $a$ is a random walk kernel.
-In this case \equ{E1.10.1} is equivalent to $\bar a$ being irreducible and recurrent.
-In particular, \equ{E1.10.1} holds if $a$ is irreducible and recurrent. \item For symmetric simple random walk on the $d$-dimensional integer lattice $\Z^d$, $d\geq 3$, it is simple to show (using the CLT), that $\hat G_{\log}(l_1,l_2)\approx c_d\,\|l_1-l_2\|^{2-d}$ as $\|l_1-l_2\|\to\infty$, for some constant $c_d\in(0,\infty)$.
-Hence the assumptions of Theorem~\ref{T1} are fulfilled for simple random walk with the two populations being sufficiently far apart. \end{enumerate} \end{remark} The proofs in \cite{DawsonPerkins1998} heavily rely on second moment methods.
+The proofs in \cite{DawsonPerkins1998} heavily rely on second moment methods.
 The main difficulty in the proofs here is the lack of second moments.
 (For this reason, presumably the statement of Theorem~\ref{T1} fails under the weaker assumption that only $\bar G<\infty$.)
 The strategy of proof for Theorem~\ref{T1} is therefore to introduce for $K>0$ an auxiliary process $X^K$ whose jumps in each coordinate are suppressed when they lead out of the square $[0,K]^2$.
 This is done in such a way that the coordinate processes (minus the drifts) become square integrable orthogonal martingales.
-For these martingales we use the conditions on $\hat G_{\log}$ to estimate the conditional quadratic variation process.
+For these martingales, we use the conditions on $\SISGlog$ to estimate the conditional quadratic variation process.

 The proof of Theorem~\ref{T2} also uses the auxiliary process $X^K$ and its conditional quadratic variation process, but the arguments are more involved.